-The Positive Behaviour for Learning is the framework Woodford P-10 State School has adopted to promote student success and positive behaviours within the school.
+The Student Code of Conduct is the framework Woodford P-10 State School has adopted to promote student success and positive behaviours within the school.
 We are committed to the belief that: -

 - every child has a right to learn

 - every teacher has the right to teach

 - everyone at our school has the right to feel safe.